jakewdr/effectual/README.md

     task dev

-This will create a bundle in cache and update and rerun every time the source files are changed (if you keep the terminal running)
+This will create a bundle in cache and update and rerun every time the source files are changed (if you keep the terminal running), note this will use the dependencies in the virtual env and not effectual's own system

 This is like what [esBuild](https://esbuild.github.io/) does for vite